 - Incumbent Directors.
 Incumbent non-employee directors will receive an annual equity award consisting of 8,000 restricted stock units, to be granted on the date of the first meeting of the Board held following the annual meeting of our stockholders in each year commencing in 2020.
 Each annual grant of restricted stock units shall vest in a single installment on the first anniversary of the date of grant. - Newly Elected or Appointed Directors.
 Newly elected or appointed non-employee directors will receive an initial equity award consisting of 8,000 restricted stock units, to be granted at the first regularly scheduled meeting of the Board following his or her initial appointment, provided that if the first regularly scheduled meeting of the Board following his or her initial appointment is not the first meeting of the Board held following the annual meeting of our stockholders, the initial equity award shall consist of a pro-rated number of shares of common stock underlying restricted stock units based on the nearest number of whole months remaining from such meeting of the Board until the next annual stockholder meeting.
-Each initial grant of restricted stock units shall vest in a single installment on (i) the first anniversary of the date of grant, if granted at the first meeting of the Board held following the annual meeting of our stockholders, or (ii) the first anniversary of the most recent annual meeting of our stockholders, if not granted at the first meeting of the Board held following the annual meeting of our stockholders.
+Each initial grant of restricted stock units shall vest in a single installment on (i) the first anniversary of the date of grant, if granted at the first meeting of our stockholders, if not granted at the first meeting of the Board held following the annual meeting of our stockholders.